Updated: Dec 12, 2022

 Some cases of unfair firing and revenge go to trial.
 However, some of them result in agreements reached between you and your boss.

-When negotiating a settlement with your employer, you can always have an experienced Employment Lawyer by your side.
-Based on the strength of your argument, your Employment Lawyer will help you set your goals.
+When negotiating a settlement with your employer, you can always have an experienced Employment Lawyer in Los Angeles by your side.
+Based on the strength of your argument, your Employment Lawyer in Los Angeles will help you set your goals.
 They will help you decide when it's best to hold out and when it's best to embrace.
-Never sign a settlement agreement without first consulting a Labor Law Attorney.
+Never sign a settlement agreement without first consulting a California Employment Attorney.
 You will be able to get a much better deal than the original settlement offer in certain situations.

 Not all terms of the settlement are monetary.
 As part of the settlement, your employer could be required to give you your job back or provide you with a good reference.

-1000Attorneys.com can refer you to an experienced Employment Lawyer that can best handle your case.
+1000Attorneys.com is a California Bar Association Certified Lawyer Referral Service that can refer you to a top-rated California Employment Attorney that can best handle your case.
 Referring clients with their best possible match makes sure that the case is handled in the best way it could be.

 Submit your case by fulfilling this form or contacting us through our 24/7 live chat for an initial consultation.